Nancy Tembo: Political career

 Tembo began her political career when she ran for MP in the 2004 Malawian general election and won the Lilongwe City South West Constituency seat.
 During this term she also served as Publicity Secretary and National Spokesperson for then main opposition Malawi Congress Party.
 In the 2009 general election she failed to win a second term, losing to a ruling Democratic Progressive Party (DPP) party candidate.

 In 2012 she was appointed a Commissioner for the Malawi Electoral Commission (MEC) and served until 2016.
-During the controversial 2014 general elections, she led an MEC Commissioner Revolt seeking electoral justice and demanding a recount of votes before a winner was announced.
-The recount failed based on a legal technicality and former President Peter Mutharika was announced the winner much to the disgruntlement of many.
+During the controversial 2014 general elections, she led an MEC Commissioner Revolt seeking electoral justice and demanding a recount before a winner was announced.
+The recount failed based on a legal technicality and former President Peter Mutharika was announced the winner.

 In 2018, she ran in the MCP primary elections in her former constituency.
-On the day of the primaries she was announced the winner and her rival Rhino Chiphiko and his supporters quietly left the venue, seemingly in defeat, through the back gate.
-Later in the day, media reports began announcing Chiphiko as the winner and the MCP also confirmed him as the primary election winner and the party candidate for the 2019 Malawi parliamentally elections.
+On the day of the primaries she was announced the winner.
+Later, media reports began announcing Chiphiko as the winner and the MCP also confirmed him as the primary election winner and the party candidate for the 2019 Malawi parliamentally elections.
 This dispute led to Hon.
 Tembo running on an independent ticket where she won with a landslide of 25,000+ votes.
-She beat all candidates from DPP and UTM including her MCP rival, Chiphiko, who came in third position.
+She beat her MCP rival, Chiphiko, who came in third position.

 After her victory, she engaged herself in the fight for electoral justice seeking the nullification of the 2019 presidential elections.
 She joined colleagues in the Tonse Alliance grouping of nine political parties, led by Lazarus Chakwera.
 Their efforts led to the birth of the 3rd Republic and election of Chakwera as the sixth President of Malawi.